jub3i/node-cpu-stat/README.md

 clockMHz(coreIndex)
 -------------------

-Returns the clock speed in Mhz of core with index `coreIndex`
+Returns the clock speed in MHz of core with index `coreIndex`

-avgClockMhz()
+avgClockMHz()
 -------------

-Returns the average clock speed in Mhz over all cores
+Returns the average clock speed in MHz over all cores

 Contributing
 ------------